An Ode to Analog

 The stock cable is a high-purity OFC 4N silver-plated cable that resembles a light silver braided chain.
 I thought it looked stiff, but it has a surprising amount of flexibility.
+The cable comes with a gold-plated 1/8" (3.5mm) TRS single-ended connector.
 Like other JH Audio IEMs, Jolene's stock cable features a bass attenuator.
 This is a twin dial (one per channel) that allows you to adjust the amount of bass in the sound signature.

 Here's how the bass attenuator works:

 Position the cable so that the bass attenuator is facing you with the input connector to the left.
 Using a tiny screwdriver (included with the IEMs), you simply turn the screws all the way to the right.
 This is "zero."
 Here, you're getting the full bass signal to the low-end drivers.
 As you turn the screws to the left, you can reduce the amount of bass incrementally.

 As mentioned, the Jolene is a hybrid IEM.
 There are four dynamic drivers for the lows and mids in a 2 x 2 array, as well as eight balanced armature drivers for the mid-highs and highs.

 For the lows up to 400Hz, the Jolene uses something that JH Audio calls a world first: dual opposing 9.2mm dynamic drivers.
 According to Harvey, this is "almost 20mm of low-end cone inside of a very small space," which allows for nice sub-bass punch.